 Nabi-HB is a hyperimmune globulin that is rich in antibodies to the Hepatitis B virus.
 Nabi-HB is a purified human polyclonal antibody product collected from plasma donors who have been previously vaccinated with a Hepatitis B vaccine.
-Nabi-HB is indicated for the treatment of acute exposure to blood containing HBsAg, prenatal exposure of infants born to HBsAg-positive mothers, sexual exposure to HBsAg-positive persons and household exposure to persons with acute Hepatitis B virus infection in specific, listed settings.
+Nabi-HB is indicated for the treatment of acute exposure to blood containing HbsAg, prenatal exposure of infants born to HbsAg-positive mothers, sexual exposure to HbsAg-positive persons and household exposure to persons with acute Hepatitis B virus infection in specific, listed settings.
 Hepatitis B is a potentially life-threatening liver infection caused by the Hepatitis B virus.
 It is a major global health problem.
 It can cause chronic infection and puts people at high risk of death from cirrhosis and liver cancer.
 Nabi-HB has a well-documented record of long-term safety and effectiveness since its initial market introduction.
 The FDA approved Nabi-HB on March 24, 1999.
 Production of Nabi-HB at the Boca Facility has continued under our leadership since the third quarter of 2017.
 In early 2018, we received authorization from the FDA for the release of our first commercial batch of Nabi-HB for commercial distribution in the U.S. and we continue to manufacture Nabi-HB under HHS License No. 2019.

-IMPACT OF THE COVID-19 CRISIS
+POTENTIAL IMPACT OF COVID-19

-We continue to closely monitor ongoing developments in connection with the COVID-19 global pandemic and its impacts to our commercial and manufacturing operations and plasma collection facilities, including but not limited to potential disruptions to our supply chain operations, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and testing of finished drug product that is required prior to its availability for commercial sale.
-Such testing has historically been performed by contract laboratories outside the United States.
-In addition, travel and other restrictions that have been implemented in the United States have impacted our commercial engagement efforts with respect to some of our products, including BIVIGAM and ASCENIV, as trade shows, industry and medical conferences and other events we had been planning to utilize and exhibit and attend with our staff to increase awareness of our products by physicians and payers remain subject to reduction in scope, rescheduling or outright cancellation due to the pandemic.
+We continue to monitor the ongoing developments related to the COVID-19 pandemic, including the emergence of the Delta, Omicron and BA.2 variants and other resistant strains of the coronavirus, and its impacts to our commercial and manufacturing operations and plasma collection facilities, including collections of source plasma, procurement of raw materials and packaging materials, a portion of which are sourced internationally, and the testing of finished drug product that is required prior to its availability for commercial sale.
+A substantial portion of such testing has historically been performed by contract laboratories outside the United States.

-We have experienced some delays with our third-party vendors and testing laboratories which perform final drug product GMP release testing.
-In response to these delays, we have added additional release testing laboratories to our FDA approved consortium listed in our drug approval documents which we believe has adequately addressed this issue.
-In July 2020, we began receiving FDA lot releases with testing data from our new testing laboratory vendor.
-In addition, due to a combination of previous state and local "shelter-in-place" orders, as well as government stimulus packages, persisting social distancing measures and varying roll-outs of vaccinations by state, we have been experiencing lower than normal donor collections at our FDA-approved plasma collection centers.
+Due to a combination of previous state and local "shelter-in-place" orders, as well as government stimulus packages, persisting social distancing measures and varying roll-outs of vaccinations by state, we had experienced lower than normal donor collections at our FDA approved plasma collection centers.
 We were also subject to delays in shipments of source plasma from our contracted third-party suppliers, as well as delays in deliveries for personal protective equipment, reagents and other non-plasma raw materials and supplies used in the manufacture and distribution of our products.
-We are also subject to supply chain delays as a result of certain of our suppliers diverting significant resources towards the rapid development and distribution of COVID 19 vaccines.
-In addition, we have also experienced challenges with respect to our customer engagement initiatives, as our sales and medical affairs field forces face difficulties communicating directly with physicians and other healthcare professionals and the cancellation or postponement of a number of key scientific and medical conferences, further limiting our ability to communicate with potential customers.
-We have implemented a comprehensive suite of virtual engagement initiatives, though clinician engagement remains lower due to continuing COVID-19-related priorities at U.S. medical centers.
+In addition, we are subject to supply chain delays as a result of certain of our suppliers diverting significant resources towards the rapid development and distribution of COVID-19 vaccines and, as a result, we have elected to carry more raw materials inventory than we have in the past.
+The COVID-19 pandemic has also impacted, to a certain degree, our customer engagement initiatives, whereby ADMA's sales and medical affairs field personnel have faced difficulties communicating directly with physicians and other healthcare professionals, as well as the cancellation or postponement of a number of key scientific and medical meetings, further limiting our ability to communicate with potential customers.
+We have implemented a comprehensive suite of virtual engagement initiatives; however, clinician engagement has been reduced due to rapidly evolving COVID-19 priorities at U.S. medical centers.